Why Do Cats Knead?

 Your cat might also knead you to mark you as her own.
 Cats rub their faces and butt their heads on their owners as a way to mark them because they have scent glands in their cheeks and foreheads.
 Your cat kneading is just another way to let others know that you’re hers.

-She's making a sleeping spot
+4. They’re making a sleeping spot

 Similar to the theory about how dogs dig in their beds as a natural denning instinct, it’s believed that cats also might have used kneading in the wild to help soften dirt or pat down leaves for comfy sleeping quarters.